Sanches strikes as Bayern downs PSG

 International Champions Cup: Bayern Munich 3-1 Paris Saint-Germain

-Both sides were opening their ICC campaigns in Klagenfurt on Sunday (NZST) and it was the Bundesliga side that came out on top in Niko Kovac's first game in charge.
+Both sides were opening their ICC campaigns in Klagenfurt on Sunday (AEST) and it was the Bundesliga side that came out on top in Niko Kovac's first game in charge.

 Timothy Weah, son of George, opened the scoring for PSG in the first half, running on to a Kevin Rimane pass to finish well from inside the penalty area.